 On the other hand, the absence of most sensors and chips of phones and stricter control about your VM is more secure than using an unpatched and outdated Android device.

 We installed Signal 4.18.3 on Android x86, using Oracle’s VirtualBox.
 As we showed you before, there is no need to let Signal access your contacts and you don’t have to register your cellphone number in order to use it.
 Our freshly installed Android x86 didn’t contain any contacts and we only permitted Signal to access our storage.

 But, but, but … What about the arbitrary phone number?
 You can either …

-- buy a SIM card in countries which don’t need you to disclose your identity and only use it once to register Signal (for the paranoid: Use a burner phone during this registration process!) or
+- buy a SIM card in countries which don’t need you to disclose your identity and only use the SIM card to register Signal (for the paranoid: Use a burner phone during this registration process!), or

-- register a VoIP number and only use it once to register Signal or
+- register a VoIP number and only use it to register Signal, or

 - use one of many free online services which allow you to receive SMS for free (for the paranoid: Access their websites via Tor Browser).